unparalleled-js/docs-1/connectors/workday/call_operation.md

 Simply select `Maintain Contact Information Data/Worker.../Email Address Data`.
 This will change the **Email address data** into a list type input field.
 With that, you can map one or more email addresses using a list.

 ## Output
-Output fields will depend on the selected operation.
+The complete set of fields and attributes for the selected operation will be available in the output datatree.